 The total EPF balance at the end of the year will be the sum of the employer contribution, employee contribution, and monthly interest accrued during the year.

 Also, the closing balance of the EPF account in the first year will be the opening balance for the second year.
-And EPF interest for the second year will be calculated, including the opening balance carried forward from the previous year.
+The EPF interest for the second year will be calculated, including the opening balance carried forward from the previous year.

 To calculate your EPF fund after retirement, go to the EPF calculator.